mozilla-mobile/shared-docs/android/CONTRIBUTING_code.md

 - Prefer "micro commits".
   - A micro commit is a small commit that generally changes one thing.
   A single Pull Request may comprise of multiple incremental micro commits.
+  - A series of micro commits should tell a story.
+For example, if your goal is to add a new icon to the toolbar, you can make a commit to add the icon asset and then make a commit to use the icon in the code.
   - Commits should generally not undo the work of previous commits in the same PR.
   - If you're not comfortable making micro commits, it's okay to begin contributing without them.
 - Add a reviewer to ensure someone sees, and reviews, your pull request so it can be merged
-- If the tests fail, fix them!
-We won't merge if the tests aren't passing.
+- If the tests fail, please try to fix them!
+Keeping the tests passing ensures our code isn't broken and the code is unlikely to get merged without passing tests.
+If you run into trouble, ask for help!
 - If there are UI changes, include a screenshot so UX can also do a visual review
 - When in doubt, look at the closed PRs in the repository to follow as an example or ask us online!